Hep C

 There’s Harm in Waiting to Get Tested

-Today, the Centers for Disease Control and Prevention (CDC) recommends that all adults ages 18 and over get tested for Hep C.
+Not sure if you’ve been exposed to Hep C?
+Today, the Centers for Disease Control and Prevention (CDC) recommends that all adults ages 18 and over get tested.

-Testing and treatment of hepatitis C (Hep C) is critical, because people can live without symptoms for years or even decades.
+• Testing and treatment of Hep C is critical, because people can live without symptoms for years or even decades.

-The one-time blood test for Hep C is covered by most private health insurance, Medicaid, and Medicare plans, but it’s not usually part of routine bloodwork.
+The one-time blood test for Hep C is covered by most private health insurance, Medicaid, and Medicare plans.
+Talk to your healthcare professional to see if you’re covered.

 Here’s a simple guide to help you remember to A.S.K. for the Hep C test: